GStreamer/gstreamer/markdown/design/relations.md

 #### object creation

-The application creates two object and holds a pointer to them.
+The application creates two objects and holds a pointer to them.
 The objects are initially FLOATING with a refcount of 1.

 ```